 So then, who is this VR Headset for?
 People looking for a headset with comfortable and lightweight fit, exceptional ergonomics and unmatched experience.
 Plus, it’s cheaper than the Samsung Gear VR and according to us, a better value.

 Where this headset shines, though, is performance.
 Being compatible with only selective Galaxy phones, this headset has an obvious advantage.
 Samsung has created a smooth, beautiful experience which is evidently free of any hiccups.
-Also, you have immediate access to thousands of games and experiences.
-This can be credited to the fact that Samsung has had the opportunity to ideate and innovate over the past few years.
 In some regions, the Gear VR even comes bundled with your Galaxy S phones.

 However, this headset is not cheap by any means and leads the pricing among smartphone virtusl reality headsets.
 We would recommend this headset to the owners of Samsung Galaxy series of smartphones who also want the best of experiences and are willing to pay the price.